 After tooth loss occurs, your next step should be finding a secure replacement.
 Nothing takes the place of one, two, or a whole row of missing teeth in the upper or lower jaw better than dental implants in Farmington.
-Truly the best option currently available in tooth replacement, Dr. James Cole highly recommends the treatment for eligible candidates.
+This is the most modern and advanced solution for restoring gaps in your smile that offers a laundry list of benefits.
+They’re a long-term solution that can make you feel confident smiling again.
+As truly the best option currently available in tooth replacement, Dr. James Cole highly recommends the treatment for eligible candidates.

-The procedure for dental implants takes place over the course of six months to a year.
-First, we will have to make sure your jawbone has sufficient structure for the successful anchoring of the dental implants.
+The procedure for dental implants takes place over the course of several months.
+First, we will have to make sure your jawbone has sufficient density for the posts to successfully integrate with.
 If not, we will recommend a bone grafting procedure to boost volume.

 Once the jaw is ready, the dental implants are surgically placed according to the specifics of your treatment plan developed by Dr. Cole.
 After placement, the gums are closed and the healing begins.
 The dental implants grow together with the jawbone during a process called osseointegration.
 Once each implant is sturdy, you return to our office for the placement of the abutment and, after another brief healing period, your final, custom-crafted replacement teeth.

 Every patients’ dental implant treatment plan is different, so there’s no single price that we can quote.
 Professionals and patients who have gotten the treatment agree that it’s well worth the initial cost because it can actually save you money and time in the long run.
 Traditional restorations have to be replaced every five to 10 years while dental implants can last as long as three decades with the proper care.